First Allies

 Battle of Big Sandy Creek

-Women Continued to Serve
+Women continued to serve

 In the earliest years of the United States, members of the Haudenosaunee Confederacy had to endure brutal civil war as neutrality became an impossibility.
 But through those times, it was Haudenosaunee women who served and worked to stitch back the fabric of the Six Nations people.
 Records indicate several Haudenosaunee women served in the American military, and that continued into the 19th century.